hapax/hapax.github.io/assets/bhqc.md

 known as *quantum gravity*.
-The goal of this tutorial will be to explore some of the problems of black holes and quantum gravity, and to introduce cutting edge approaches to these problems which, surprisingly, come directly from language of quantum computing.
+The goal of this tutorial will be to explore some of the problems of black holes and quantum gravity, and to introduce cutting edge approaches to these problems from the language of quantum computing.
 Rather than give a traditional primer and then laboriously translate into this language, we'll present black hole physics as a series of